Plymouth Air Radial Truck / YouTube

 Well, in this case, you’ll have to keep your eyes street-level.

 Adam Corns, the mastermind behind this beauty, was fascinated with aircraft from an early age.
 His parents wanted to support his passion and booked him a flight in a stunt plane for his 13th birthday, but that nearly ended with a tragedy.
 The plane clipped power lines and crashed, Corns emerging miraculously unscathed.
 This experience, however, made him focus on vehicles on the ground and forget his passion for things that fly.

 Crons attached a belt to where the propeller would normally go which is then attached to a gearbox working the driveshaft.

-Learning to work on cars and eventually picking up this project, he decided to combine his two passions, the end result is this ’39 pickup.
+Learning to work on cars and eventually picking up the project you’ll see below, he decided to combine his two passions, the end result being this ’39 pickup.
 It’s the only one of its kind in the world.